Ellen White Investigation

 Notice how the apostle John understood the meaning of the word "testimony" (marturia):

-This is the disciple which testifieth of these things, and wrote these things: and we know that his testimony [marturia] is true.
-John 21:24
+This is the disciple which testifieth of these things, and wrote these things: and we know that his testimony [marturia] is true (John 21:24).

-In this verse, John is saying his gospel is a testimony about Jesus.
+In this verse, John explains that his gospel is a testimony about Jesus.
 Therefore, the Gospel of John is the "testimony of Jesus."
-Now, notice how John uses marturia to describe the testimony of the believer concerning Jesus:

 ...for this is the witness [marturia] of God which he hath testified of his Son.
 He that believeth on the Son of God hath the witness [marturia] in himself: he that believeth not God hath made him a liar; because he believeth not the record [marturia] that God gave of his Son.
-And this is the record [marturia], that God hath given to us eternal life, and this life is in his Son.
-1 John 5:9-11
+And this is the record [marturia], that God hath given to us eternal life, and this life is in his Son (1 John 5:9-11).

-In these important verses we find that those who believe on Jesus have the marturia, the witness or testimony of Jesus, in them!
-How is the "testimony of Jesus" used in Revelation?
+In these verses, those who believe on Jesus have the marturia, the witness or testimony of Jesus, in them!

-[John] Who bare record of the word of God, and of the testimony [marturia] of Jesus Christ, and of all things that he saw.
-Rev. 1:2
+[John] Who bare record of the word of God, and of the testimony [marturia] of Jesus Christ, and of all things that he saw (Rev. 1:2).

 In this verse John says he bore witness of three things: